Concertina wire: Dannert wire

 Oil-tempered barbed wire was developed during World War I; it was much harder to cut than ordinary barbed wire.
 During the 1930s, German Horst Dannert developed concertina wire of this high-grade steel wire.
 The result was entirely self-supporting; it did not require any vertical posts.
 An individual Dannert wire concertina could be compressed into a compact coil that could be carried by one man and then stretched out along its axis to make a barrier 50 ft long and each coil could be held in place with just three staples hammered into the ground.

 Dannert wire was imported into Britain from Germany before World War II.
 During the invasion crisis of 1940–1941, the demand for Dannert wire was so great that some was produced with low manganese steel wire which was easier to cut.
 This material was known as "Yellow Dannert" after the identifying yellow paint on the concertina handles.
 To compensate for the reduced effectiveness of Yellow Dannert, an extra supply of pickets were issued in lieu of screw pickets.

 Triple concertina wire

 A barrier known as a triple concertina wire fence consists of two parallel concertinas joined by twists of wire and topped by a third concertina similarly attached.
 The result is an extremely effective barrier with many of the desirable properties of a random entanglement.
-A triple concertina fence could be deployed very quickly: it is possible for a party of five men to deploy 50 yd of triple concertina fence in just 15 minutes.
+A triple concertina fence could be deployed very quickly: it is possible for a party of five to deploy 50 yd of triple concertina fence in just 15 minutes.
 Optionally, triple concertina fence could be strengthened with uprights, but this increases the construction time significantly.